The simple reason that many of us work in any job is to earn ourselves a handsome paycheck at the end of the month.

 Universal Love of Beer

-There are also products which have remained firm favorites with the general public since the basket started.
+There are also products which have remained firm favourites with the general public since the basket started.
 One of the most consistently popular weekly products in any country is beer.

 Beer is quite easily the most popular alcoholic beverage on the planet.
-According to The Economist, last year the global consumption of beer was a staggering 185bn litres!
+According to The Economist, last year the global consumption of beer was a staggering 185bn litre!

-This is obviously a staggering amount of beer, however, it is far from even spread across the globe.
+This is obviously a staggering amount of beer.
+However, it is far from evenly spread across the globe.
 Some continents drink a great deal more beer per person than others.

 Just take a look at this great interactive map on the Telegraph which clearly shows just how popular beer is across Europe.